pep-marshall/langschwert-regelwerk/English.md

        time between the hits.

-2. When there is a double hit, and if the Referee is unable clearly to judge from which side the fault has come, the referee must not assign any points.
+2. When there is a double hit, and if the Referee is unable clearly to judge from which side the fault has come, the referee shall not assign any points.

 3. In cases when a stop hit is made and there is doubt as to whether it was made sufficiently in time in relation to the final movement of a compound attack, the double hit often occurs through